open5e/open5e/source/monsters/tome-of-beasts/E/edimmu.rst

 creature. *Hit:* 21 (6d6) necrotic damage.
-The target must succeed on a DC 14 Constitution saving throw or its hit point maximum is reduced by an amount equal to the damage taken and it is stunned for 1 minute and gains one level of exhaustion.
+The target must succeed on a DC 14 Constitution saving throw or its hit point maximum is reduced by an amount equal to the damage taken and it is :ref:`srd:stunned` for 1 minute and gains one level of :ref:`srd:exhaustion`.
 A stunned creature repeats the saving throw at the end of each of its turns, ending the stun on itself on a success.
-The hit point reduction lasts until the creature finishes a long rest and drinks abundant water or until it is affected by greater restoration or comparable magic.
+The hit point reduction lasts until the creature finishes a long rest and drinks abundant water or until it is affected by :ref:`srd:greater-restoration` or comparable magic.
 The target dies if this effect reduces its hit point maximum to 0.